 Lifecycle of a baby frog #1

-A series of painting inspired by the harrowing lives of the hundreds of baby frogs which appear in my yard every spring.
+A series of paintings inspired by the hundreds of baby frogs which appear in my yard.

 Lifecycle of a baby frog #2